Threepointone4/Emplay./README.md

 # Emplay.

-I have this preprocessed data for the solution. preprocessed dataset by olivier https://www.kaggle.com/ogrellier/create-extracted-json-fields-dataset
+I have used this preprocessed data for the solution. preprocessed dataset by olivier https://www.kaggle.com/ogrellier/create-extracted-json-fields-dataset